-These include most of the inherent risks of each operating unit and the relevant macro-environment such as competition and epidemic outbreak risks.
+These include most of the inherent risks of each operating unit and the relevant macro-environment such as brand protection, competition and epidemic outbreak risks.
 All such risks are reported to the AC and the Board.
 Measures taken to manage risks include diversifying either geographically or in product offerings, putting in place business continuity plans and ensuring sufficient insurance coverage for various types of risks.

 Each operating unit is subject to various degrees of regulatory controls, particularly the Healthcare division.
 Compliance with local laws and regulations in various geographical locations is monitored by the operating unit and the functional departments in Singapore.